Text size:

 Every year, in May, the town councillors elect one of their fellow councillors to become Town Mayor for the year.
 The Town Mayor is usually the Deputy Town Mayor from the previous year.

-Congleton Town Council is proud to introduce Cllr Robert Brittain as the Mayor of Congleton for the 2025–2026 term.
-Cllr Brittain was officially elected during the Annual Council Meeting held on Thursday 22 May 2025 at Congleton Town Hall.
-He succeeds Cllr Kay Wesley and will serve as Mayor until May 2026.
+Congleton Town Council is proud to introduce Cllr Suzy Firkin as the Mayor of Congleton for the 2026–2027 term.
+Cllr Firkin was officially elected during the Annual Council Meeting held on Thursday 21 May 2026 at Congleton Town Hall.
+She succeeds Cllr Robert Brittain and will serve as Mayor until May 2026.

 Meet the Mayor

-Formerly the Deputy Town Mayor, Cllr Robert Brittain brings a wealth of experience and community dedication to his new role.
-In his inaugural address, Cllr Brittain said:
+Formerly the Deputy Town Mayor, Cllr Suzy Firkin brings a wealth of experience and community dedication to her new role.
+In her inaugural address, Cllr Firkin said:

 Civic Team